kaltura/DeveloperPortalDocs/documentation/player-sdk/Android-API-Events-And-Hooks.md

 ```

 ### Waiting for a READY Event
-In some cases, the end user will want to wait until the ready event is recieved and only then to continue.
+In some cases, the end user will want to wait until the ready event is received and only then to continue.

 - Example: Listen to Ready State Event